-The Hall County School System does not discriminate on the basis of race, color, religion, or national origin, sex or disability in any student program.
-It is the policy of the Board of Education to comply fully with the requirements of Title VI, Title IX, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act and all accompanying regulations.
+The Hall County School District does not discriminate on the basis of race, national origin, sex, religion, or disability in any student program.
+It is the policy of the Board of Education to comply fully with the requirements of Title VI, Section 504 of the Rehabilitation Act of 1973, the Americans With Disabilities Act and all accompanying regulations.
 Any student, parent or other person who believes he or she or any student has been discriminated against or harassed based on any of the factors listed above should promptly report the same to the principal of the school or the appropriate coordinator listed below, who will implement the board's discriminatory complaints or harassment procedures.
-Students may also report harassment or discrimination or retaliation for making a report to their school counselor.
+Students may also report harassment or discrimination or retaliation for making the report to their school counselor.